edion-org/edion-org.github.io/index.md

 ## What We Do

-Edion's core focus is on transforming the educational landscape through two groundbreaking AI-driven solutions: our Teaching Assistant is designed to elevate educators by significantly reducing administrative workload, while our Intelligent Tutoring System (ITS) is engineered to unlock any learner's happiness.
+Edion's core focus is on transforming the educational landscape through two groundbreaking AI-driven solutions: our Teaching Assistant is designed to elevate educators by significantly reducing administrative workload, and our Intelligent Tutoring System (ITS) is engineered to unlock any learner's happiness.

 **Talk To Your cApp**: Technology isn't easy to use, and AI is hardly explainable.
 All of our tools exist as conversational applications (cApps): lifelike applications designed to meet any educator's needs through a speech-first interface.
 With the capacity to explain their reasoning and actions, cApps align with every day communication by enabling users to interact with software in a conversational manner.
 This significantly enhances user experience and efficiency and makes the technology accessible to everyone regardless of their digital skills.